ar-io/ar-io-node/docs/linux-setup.md

 # Linux Installation Instructions

 ## Overview
 The following instructions will guide you through the process of installing the Ar-io node on a Linux machine, specifically Ubuntu 20.04.5 desktop on a home computer.
+Actual steps may differ slightly on different versions or distributions.
 This guide will cover how to set up your node, point a domain name to your home network, and create an nginx server for routing traffic to your node.
 No prior coding experience is required.

 ## Install Required Packages